Chris Pronger: Philadelphia Flyers (2009–2012)

 On December 30, 2009, Pronger was selected to play for Canada at the 2010 Winter Olympics.
 He served as one of the team's alternate captains, along with Sidney Crosby and Jarome Iginla.
 The team won the gold medal that year.
 After playing in his 25th Olympic game for Canada on February 28, 2010, Pronger became Canada's all-time leader in Winter Olympic Games played.

 In the NHL regular season, the Flyers qualified for the 2010 playoffs on the last day of the season with a shootout win against the New York Rangers.
-A playoff run marked by an upset of the New Jersey Devils, a historic comeback against the Boston Bruins from down three games to none in the series and a five-game win over the Montreal Canadiens culminated in the Flyers playing the Chicago Blackhawks in the 2010 Stanley Cup Finals.
+A playoff run marked by an upset of the New Jersey Devils, a historic comeback against the Boston Bruins from down three games to none in the series and a five-game win over the Montreal Canadiens culminated in the Flyers playing the Chicago Blackhawks in the 2010 Stanley Cup Final.
 Although the Flyers lost the series four games to two, Pronger had a strong playoff performance and led a team that traded for him to the Finals for the third time in a row.
 Conversely, no team that traded Pronger away qualified for the playoffs the following year.

 Following the playoffs, Pronger underwent arthroscopic knee surgery.
 He missed the first two games of the season.
 Various other injuries would limit Pronger to just 50 games, marking the first time that he missed significant time since the season (when he missed 77 games).
 On September 16, 2011, Pronger was named the 18th captain in Flyers history, replacing Mike Richards (who was traded to the Los Angeles Kings just prior to the 2011 NHL entry draft).
 On October 24, 2011, Maple Leafs center Mikhail Grabovski caught Pronger's right eye with his stick while following through on a shot.
 He would miss the next six games with a serious eye injury and concussion.
 Multiple hits resulting in post-concussion syndrome (the last being a collision with Martin Hanzal) limited Pronger to 13 games for the season in mid-December, placing Pronger's playing career in jeopardy.
 He also continued to have problems in his right eye.